xiaohuolongx/paper-Machine-Learning-SARS-CoV-2-Classification-main/README/How_to_train.md

 - `config`: Path to the model configuration file.

-- `--resume-from`: Resume training from an interruption.
-Provide the path to the weight file.
-Make sure to resume correctly from a Last_Epoch***.pth file, e.g., --resume-from logs/SwinTransformer/2022-02-08-08-27-41/Last_Epoch15.pth.
+- `--resume-from`: Resume training from an interruption.` Provide the path to the weight file.
+Make sure to resume correctly from a Last_Epoch***.pth file`, e.g., --resume-from logs/SwinTransformer/2022-02-08-08-27-41/Last_Epoch15.pth.

 - `--seed`: Set the random seed.
 Defaults to the environment setting.